Tamothy/angular_typescript/README.md

 ## Description

-This is an exercise implementing TypeScript with Angular framework, using root and child components
+This is an exercise implementing TypeScript with Angular framework, using root and child components to develop a task application.

 ## Setup/Installation Requirements